jnozzi/cocoadev.com/markdown/NSAttributedStringInPractice.md

 Also, don't forget to release the attributed string once you're done with it.
 It's easy to forget that.

--- General/RyanBates
+-- RyanBates

 ----

-In particular, don't use something like <source lang="objc">[textView setString: lowerString]</source> which only takes a non-attributed General/NSString.
-Do <source lang="objc">General/textView textStorage] setAttributedString: lowerString]</source>
+In particular, don't use something like <source lang="objc">[textView setString: lowerString]</source> which only takes a non-attributed NSString.
+Do <source lang="objc">textView textStorage] setAttributedString: lowerString]</source>

 ----

 As for your code, I think your problem is in the first line; you need to pass the font's Postscript name to     +fontWithName:size: not it's display name.
 You may find the [[NSFontManager function     -fontWithFamily:traits:weight:size: easier to use for manually specify fonts as the family is usually what you think of as the name.
-For example, your first line would become     General/NSFont *stringFont = General/[[NSFontManager sharedFontManager] fontWithFamily:@"Arial" traits:0 weight:5 size:7.0]; -- Bo
+For example, your first line would become     NSFont *stringFont = [[NSFontManager sharedFontManager] fontWithFamily:@"Arial" traits:0 weight:5 size:7.0]; -- Bo

 *I don't think that's the problem - I pasted the identical code into a test project and it worked fine when the text was output with     insertText:*

 ----

 Thankyou for your input, the problem was of course that I was using setString which happily ignored my Attributions.
-That said, the process of using General/NSAttributedString seems very verbose.
+That said, the process of using NSAttributedString seems very verbose.

 ----

-I would like to load an General/NSImage into an General/NSAttributedString.
-I have tried to use the General/FileWrapper, but this doesn't seem to work:
+I would like to load an NSImage into an NSAttributedString.
+I have tried to use the FileWrapper, but this doesn't seem to work:

-General/NSFileWrapper *wrapper = General/[[NSFileWrapper alloc] initWithSerializedRepresentation:[myImage General/TIFFRepresentation]]; // returns nil
+NSFileWrapper *wrapper = [[NSFileWrapper alloc] initWithSerializedRepresentation:[myImage TIFFRepresentation]]; // returns nil

-I realize that I could write the General/NSImage out to a temporary file and then call General/[[NSFileWrapper alloc] initWithPath:tempPath].
-But is there a way of placing an General/NSImage into a General/NSAttributedString more elegantly (without file I/O)?
+I realize that I could write the NSImage out to a temporary file and then call [[NSFileWrapper alloc] initWithPath:tempPath].
+But is there a way of placing an NSImage into a NSAttributedString more elegantly (without file I/O)?

 Thanks, Joe